Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

 - First Nations, Inuit and Métis professional artists

-- First Nations, Inuit and Métis aspiring artists working under the mentorship of a professional artist
+- First Nations, Inuit and Métis aspiring artists

 - First Nations, Inuit and Métis arts/cultural professionals